2023 Most Popular Nuclear & Radiological Technology Associate Degree Schools

 Of the 13 students majoring in nuclear tech at NWHSU, 31% are male and 69% are female.

-Wichita State University Campus of Applied Sciences and Technology ranked #7 on this year’s Most Popular Nuclear & Radiological Technology Associate Degree Schools list.
-Located in the rural area of Wichita, WSU Tech is a public college with a small student population.
+Wichita State University Campus of Applied Sciences and Technology came in at #7 in this year’s edition of the Most Popular Nuclear & Radiological Technology Associate Degree Schools ranking.
+Located in the rural area of Wichita, WSU Tech is a public school with a small student population.

 Of the 12 students majoring in nuclear tech at WSU Tech, 83% are male and 17% are female.